dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 ## After Party

-* Join us for after conference drinks in the Foyer Bar (at the venue) until 8pm.
+* Talks will finish at 5.30pm.
+Join us for after conference drinks in the Foyer Bar (at the venue) until 8pm.
 * Keep your name badge with you if you want to leave and come back again.
 * Collect your drinks voucher at registration.
 * Your voucher is valid for all non-alcoholic and a selection of alcoholic drinks.